pablo-meier/Pablog/posts/2018-11-17-bye-facebook.md

 didn't seem to do anything meaningful other than signal intent.][3]

 This is the company who put Peter Thiel on their board.
 This is the company that legitimized Palmer Luckey.
-This is the company that has Josh Kaplan in high places.
+This is the company that has Joel Kaplan in high places.
 Facebook, [like Google][22], _protects_ their top bad actors.
 When you ascend to a certain level, you can't be touched.